spectro/dispcal

 -g gamma Set the target response curve gamma.
 This is normally an exponential curve (output = input ^gamma), and defaults to 2.4 on MSWindows and Macintosh OS X 10.6 or latter and Linux/Unix (which is typical of a CRT type displays real response), and 1.8 on a Macintosh (prior to OS X 10.6).
 Four pre-defined curves can be used as well: the sRGB colorspace response curve, which is an exponent curve with a straight segment at the dark end and an overall response of approximately gamma 2.2 (-gs), the L* curve, which is the response of the CIE L*a*b* perceptual colorspace (-gl). the REC 709 video standard response curve (-g709) and the SMPTE 240M video standard response curve (-g240)

-Note that a real display can't reproduce any of these ideal curves, since it will have a non-zero black point, whereas all the ideal curves assume zero light at zero input.
+Note that most real displays (with the possible exception of OLED) can't reproduce any of these ideal curves, since they will have a non-zero black point, whereas all the ideal curves assume zero light at zero input.
 In the case of a gamma curve target, dispcal uses an actual technical power curve shape that aims for the same relative output at 50% input as the ideal gamma power curve.
 To allow for the non-zero black level of a real display, by default dispcal will offset the target curve values so that zero input gives the actual black level of the display (output offset).
 This ensures that the target curve better corresponds to the typical natural behavior of displays, but it may not be the most visually even progression from display minimum, but this behavior can be changed using the -f option (see below).

 Also note that many color spaces are encoded with, and labelled as having a gamma of approximately 2.2 (ie. sRGB, REC 709, SMPTE 240M, Macintosh OS X 10.6), but are actually intended to be displayed on a display with a typical CRT gamma of 2.4 viewed in a darkened environment.
 This is because this 2.2 gamma is a source gamma encoding in bright viewing conditions such as a television studio, while typical display viewing conditions are quite dark by comparison, and a contrast expansion of (approx.) gamma 1.1 is desirable to make the images look as intended.
 So if you are displaying images encoded to the sRGB standard, or displaying video through the calibration, just setting the gamma curve to sRGB or REC 709 (respectively) is probably not what you want!
 What you probably want to do, is to set the gamma curve to about gamma 2.4, so that the contrast range is expanded appropriately, or alternatively use sRGB or REC 709 or a gamm of 2.2 but also use the -a parameter to specify the actual ambient viewing conditions, so that dispcal can make an appropriate contrast enhancement.
 If your instrument is capable of measuring ambient light levels, then you can do so during the interactive display control adjustment.
 See <http://www.color.org/sRGB.xalter> for details of how sRGB is intended to be used.